williewheeler/kite/README.md

 Harden your app in two easy steps
 =================================

-Let's say you want to protect an integration point with a concurrency throttle, rate limiter and circuit breaker.
-While While you could certainly code that logic by hand, with Kite you don't need to do that.
-Instead all it takes is two steps.
-First, you'll need to create the circuit breaker and throttle:
+Let's say you want to protect an integration point with three guards: a concurrency throttle, a rate limiter and a circuit breaker.
+While you could certainly code that logic by hand, with Kite you don't need to do that.
+Instead all it takes is two easy steps.

+**Step 1.** First, you'll need to configure your guards:

 ```xml
 <beans:beans xmlns="http://zkybase.org/schema/kite"